 Now that you understand your audiences, you are ready to prepare adoption, communication and training plans.
 Keep ADKAR front and center when building these plans.

 The timing is now perfect to start raising awareness within the whole organization.
 This phase can be so much fun, especially since it can be used as a part of the overall culture change initiative.
 I am not saying you need to do a whole marketing branded campaign, but it certainly can’t hurt.
 This will depend on the organizational culture, budgets and time frame that you are working with.
-Why you are doing this?
-You are making sure to get as much buy-in from the whole organization and gain the momentum to have the least amount of the resistance later.
-WIIFM (What’s in it for me) will be important in all communications.
-And don’t forget your message needs to be communicated 5-7 times through a different communication vehicle (sending 5 emails will not help you but more over can hurt your adoption process).
+Why are you doing this?
+You want to get as much buy-in as possible from the whole organization and while gaining momentum and minimizing resistance later.
+WIIFM (What’s in it for me?) will be important in all communications.
+And, don’t forget your message needs to be communicated 5-7 times through a different communication vehicle (sending 5 emails will not help you but more over can hurt your adoption process).

 Training will be critical in providing people with the ability to change and adopt Teams.
 As a part of the training plan, we looked at the company culture, learned how people like to work, what worked in the past and what did not.
 I am a strong believer that training should be fun and combine videos, interactive training sessions and, of course, gamification.
 Creating training as a game helps end users go through the training in a more fun way.
 Friendly competition, visible score cards (part of the 4DX methodology), trophies and awards will help tremendously in the adoption of Teams in a short period of time.
 Your goal is to get people using Teams’ general functionalities first before training them to be more proficient with the tool.
 Training, as well, needs to be designed with levels so that over time, you get everyone at the highest proficiency level as needed.
 When training is designed correctly, you can start seeing positive impacts on your goals and objectives by reporting on KPIs and success measures as people go through the training.
 ROI becomes visible from the beginning.